 Proposals to elect directors or conduct other business at an annual or special meeting must be brought in accordance with our bylaws.
-The bylaws provide that any business may be transacted at the annual meeting without being specifically designated in the notice of meeting.
+The bylaws provide that any business may be transacted at the annual meeting without being specifically designated in the notice of meeting, except such business as is required by any statute to be stated in such notice.
 However, with respect to special meetings of stockholders, only the business specified in the notice of the special meeting may be brought at that meeting.